Zayd ibn Thabit: Muhammad's era: 610-632

-Abu Bakr's era: 632–634
+Compilation of the Qur'an

-After Muhammad's death, Zayd who became a Quran expert, was assigned the role of authenticating and collecting the oral and textual Quranic revelation into a single bounded volume.
-This initiative was high on the Caliph Abu Bakr's agenda, especially after the Riddah Wars (wars of apostasy), and the Battle of Yamamah in particular, in which a large number of Quran memorizers (around 450) perished.
+After Muhammad's death, Zayd, who became a Quran expert, was assigned the role of authenticating and collecting the oral and textual Quranic revelation into a single bounded volume.
+This initiative was started on the Rashidun Caliph Abu Bakr's agenda, especially after the Ridda Wars (wars of apostasy), and the Battle of Yamamah in particular, in which a large number of Quran memorizers (around 360) perished.
 Umar convinced Abu Bakr that the Quran should be collected in one manuscript.